This is the first and most frequently asked question. So let us get typist rates out of the way first!

 We realize, that not every transcription service treats its contractors like business owners.
 For some of our contractors, it is tough to shift from employee mode to business owner mode.
 Do take your time with this, especially if you are coming from an employee situation.

-We get about 10 applications a week.
+We get about ten applications a week.
 So do be patient with us.
-Please do not email/call or live chat with the Project Manager – they are pretty busy with clients and HR is not their role.
+Please do not email/call or live chat with the Project Manager – they are pretty busy with clients, and HR is not their role.

 We review applications every 30 days.
-If you make it to the next stage we will contact you for a quick test and phone interview.
+If you make it to the next stage, we will contact you for a quick test and a phone interview.
 Please include as much info as possible on the application.
 Good Luck!